 Car stereo model-specific

 To use a dedicated car satellite radio, you have to use a car stereo that is compatible with the satellite tuner.
-You’ll want to confirm that your car stereo is “satellite-ready” and compatible with the tuner you select.
+You’ll want to confirm that your car stereo has the "SiriusXM Ready™" logo.

 Connecting the radio

 A single cable connects the satellite radio to your stereo.
 This cable provides power to the radio, and sends the satellite radio signal to the in-dash stereo.
-Because it's a direct, high-grade connection, a brand-specific satellite radio offers the best sound quality out of all the options you have for your vehicle.
+Because it's a direct, high-grade connection, you'll get the best sound quality out of all the options you have for satellite radio.

 Mounting the satellite radio

 The satellite radio tuner can be mounted out of sight, such as under a seat, in the glove box, or even behind the car stereo.
 Once you've hooked everything up, you have no need to access it.
 You have to connect the cable that goes to the stereo and the wire from the antenna you've mounted on the roof.